Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Alleluia!
 Alleluia!
 Alleluia!

-And for the car ride home after Mass, there's the mosts requested jazz standard in the world, a song that began as a spiritual: When the Saints Go Marching In.
+And for the car ride home after Mass, there's the most requested jazz standard in the world, a song that began as a spiritual: When the Saints Go Marching In.
 There are a million versions with lyrics variations, but I'll include some of the most common verses below, along with a recording by the great Louis Armstrong:

 Oh, when the saints go marching in